-• You do not need to request the Level 2 Appeal.
+- You do not need to request the Level 2 Appeal.
 We will automatically send any denials (in whole or in part) to the IRE.
-You will be notified when this happens.

-- The IRE is hired by Medicare and is not connected with this plan. - You may ask for a copy of your file by calling Customer Service at the number at the bottom of this page.
+You will be notified when this happens. - The IRE is an independent organizatoin hired by Medicare and is not connected with this plan.
+It is not a government agency.
+Medicare oversees its work. - You may ask for a copy of your file by calling Customer Service at the number at the bottom of this page.